Suppen/Telegram-API-wrapper-for-JS/README.md

 	});
 });

+// If you want to give the file a specific name, you create an object of type DataTypes.InputFile and give it to the method var DataTypes = require("teleapiwrapper").DataTypes;

+var file = new DataTypes.InputFile(fs.createReadStream("somefile"), "Very important file.txt");
+bot.sendDocument({
+	chat_id: chatId,
+	document: file
+});

+// The DataTypes.InputFile constructor can be initialized with a string, a buffer, a readable stream or an already existing InputFile.
+// If given a string, it is interpreted as a file ID for an already uploaded file, so Telegram will just resend that one.
+// Otherwise, it will upload the file.
+// If you pass it an instance of fs.ReadStream, it will itself extract the name of the file from the stream and use that, unless you override it yourself

 ```

 ## Changelog
+* **0.13.0**: Support for inline bots, and major refactoring
 * **0.12.1**: Inserted a missing | in the code, and cleaned the code a bit
 * **0.12.0**: Supports the new getFile() method.
 Also has a helper method called "helperDownloadFile", which actually gets the file for you
 * **0.11.0**: All methods now support a single object naming all the methods arguments.
 See examples